Discover the best coffee beans in Asia that will awaken your taste buds. From Vietnam to Indonesia, find your next fave brew in this guide.

 During the 20th century, coffee production was not a significant economic activity in North Vietnam.
 The local climate and topography made it unfavorable to grow coffee, so most farmers focused on growing rice, tea, and other crops instead.

-Coffee farming is still a niche business in North Vietnam.
-But it shows promise for future expansion and the creation of new jobs.
+While coffee farming is still a niche business in North Vietnam, it shows promise for future expansion and the creation of new jobs.

 As far back as the 15th century, Yemen was already a major coffee producer and trade center.
 Ethiopian traders are credited with bringing coffee to Yemen from the country’s highlands, where it is thought to have originated.